Links 8/17: On The Site Of The Angels

 Freddie deBoer: Bernie Sanders Is A Socialist In Name Only.
 I really like this piece, and I was going to write it if nobody else did.
 Most of the policies being mooted by the supposedly socialist left today – Medicare-for-all, better social safety nets, et cetera – are well within the bounds of neoliberalism – ie private property and capitalist economies should exist, but the state should help poor people.
 “Socialism” should be reserved for systems that end private property and nationalize practically everything.
 I’m worried that people will use the success of neoliberal systems in eg Sweden to justify socialism, and then, socialism having been justified, promote actual-dictionary-definition socialism.
 To a first approximation, Sweden is an example of capitalists proving socialism isn’t necessary; Venezuela is an example of socialism actually happening.

-Did you know: the first recorded Sanskrit inscriptions are in Syria, not India.
+Did you know: the first recorded evidence of Sanskrit comes from Syria, not India.

 American Runners Are Getting Slower.
 Definitely see the r/slatestarcodex comment thread.
 A good example of ruling out a lot of possible confounding factors for a seemingly bizarre result – but I find the argument that the best athletes are moving into other sports more convincing than the article’s own nutritional theory.